HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 ## 🎯 Problem Statement

-In today's competitive job market, candidates often apply to multiple positions without knowing how closely their resumes match the requirements of a particular role.
+Candidates often apply for multiple jobs without knowing how closely their resume matches the requirements of a particular role.

-Candidates may struggle to:
+They may struggle to:

-* Evaluate resume relevance for a specific job role
+* Evaluate resume relevance for a specific job
-* Identify skills missing from their resume
+* Identify missing skills
 * Understand their strengths and weaknesses
-* Optimize resumes according to job requirements
+* Optimize their resume for different job roles
-* Tailor their resume for different job applications
+* Tailor their resume according to job requirements

 Manual resume evaluation can be time-consuming and subjective.

-Therefore, this project aims to provide an **automated AI-powered solution** that compares resume content with job requirements and generates actionable feedback.
+Therefore, this project provides an **AI-powered solution for resume analysis and job matching** that generates actionable feedback based on the resume and target job description.

 ---